reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 Hyperty Development
 -------------------

-**Introduce the Hyperty Concept, the Criteria to use or not to use Hyperties, the APIs to be used and code snippets**
+**Introduce the Criteria to use or not to use Hyperties, the APIs to be used and code snippets**

-### Hyperty Concept

 ### Criteria do use the Hyperty Concept